ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

 ## Pages

 Pages in your project will generally want a layout so you can control the output of the HTML and include all your own custom components and styles to wrap the content.
-By default all pages will default to looking for a _page.html_ in _layouts/_ directory within your workspace.
+By default all pages will default to looking for a _page.html_ in the _layouts/_ directory.
 A placeholder of `<content-outlet></content-outlet>` can be used to position where the processed content from the incoming page will go.

 Below is an example of a _page.html_ layout: